natgo/wt-wiki-scraper/wikitext-transpiled/ground/PT-76B.md

 '''Pros:'''

-* Access to HEATFS shells with excellent penetration
+* Low profile makes it easier to hide behind cover
 * Decent acceleration and turning
 * Amphibious capabilities
+* Access to HEATFS shells with excellent penetration
 * Has a two-plane [[gun stabilizer]] (the lowest-ranked USSR tank with it!)
-* Good stabilizer works while travelling at full speed on land and shooting in water
+* Good stabilizer works while driving at full speed on land and shooting in water
-* Low profile
 * Decent turret rotation
 * Has night vision devices (NVD)

 '''Cons:'''

 * Very thin armour, even heavy machine guns can go through the front
-* Stock shell is APCR
+* Extremely vulnerable to aircraft strafing
-* Efficiency is greatly reduced when a crew member is lost
+* Only 3 crew members: efficiency is greatly reduced when a crew member is lost
-* Shooting from the water will shake the entire vehicle, but not the aim
 * Lightweight vehicle means it is heavily affected from collisions
-* Slow light tank compared to counterparts such as the [[M41A1]]
 * No neutral steering, makes it difficult to turn the PT-76B when not moving
 * Slow reverse speed both on land and in water
 * Driving in water is very slow, even when going forward
-* Extremely vulnerable to aircraft strafes
+* Shooting from the water will shake the entire vehicle, but not the aim
+* No armour-piercing shell with explosive filler
+* Stock shell is APCR

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->